 When your weed is too old it is hard to miss.
 Just touching your nugs will tell you the story as it crumbles into dry pieces.
 Unlike food, you can still safely consume old weed but you should take smaller hits than usual or you will burn out your throat.

 If you purchase weed edibles from a dispensary they should come with labels that list an expiration date.
 Much like regular food, cannabis-infused food can spoil rotten and become unsafe to eat.
 Certain edibles like gummies or hard candy should last for a very long time but other edibles like brownies, cake, and cookies can spoil because they contain dairy products.

 Older cannabis concentrates can alter in potency and flavor much like old flower.
 Concentrates are more difficult to tell if they have degraded in quality because they do not change in scent or appearance as weed flower does.
 The only way to know if your concentrates are old is if the psychoactive effects are not what they originally were.

 Vape pens with old cartridges change over time like other cannabis products.
 When the material in a vape cartridge gets old it becomes much more viscous.
 This may render it completely unusable because the cartridge material can no longer vaporize through the pen.

 How long does weed stay fresh?

-When stored properly, dried cannabis keeps for 6 months to 1 year.
-Over time, it begins to lose its aroma and potency.
-According to research, weed loses roughly 16 percent of its THC after 1 year, and it just keeps dropping from there:
+Dried and cured cannabis keeps for 6 months to 1 year if it is stored properly.
+Eventually, it will lose its potency and aroma.
+According to research, cannabis loses roughly 16 percent of its THC content after 1 year, and more in subsequent years: